The Bicycle Advisory Committee consists of seven members serving two-year staggered terms of office.

 Ribbon Cutting Ceremony for Bicycle Trail Rehabilitation Project

-The Joint Powers Authority Bicycle Committee and the City hosted a ribbon cutting ceremony for the bicycle rehabilitation project completed on the majority of the class 1 bike trails throughout the City on Friday September 19th at noon.
+The Joint Powers Authority Bicycle Committee and the City hosted a ribbon cutting ceremony for the bicycle rehabilitation project completed on the majority of the class 1 bike trails throughout the City in 2014.
 Check out the video!

 Construction Update as of July 25, 2014